Pediatrics Faculty Mentoring Program

 Department of Pediatrics Mentoring Program

+In 2007 and with assistance from the Professional Development and Faculty Affairs Office, the mentoring program in the Department of Pediatrics at the University of Kansas Medical was the first formal mentoring program established in the School of Medicine.
+The overall goal of the Department of Pediatrics Mentoring Program is to first develop healthy, successful individuals, guiding them on career paths which follow their dreams and utilize their strongest assets.
+To that end, we strive to establish, develop, and facilitate positive, enduring, and mutually beneficial mentoring relationships, which allow mentees to plan, learn and grow, and which renew and reward mentors through the experience of encouraging, motivating, and inspiring others.
 In general, the purpose of the Department of Pediatrics Mentoring Program is to: 1) promote the development and advancement of faculty in the Department of Pediatrics through a program targeted at and tailored to the specific needs of junior faculty; 2) nurture and cultivate junior faculty to become the next generation of academic leaders; and 3) support the retention of our faculty through opportunities and the continuous building and expanding of professional skills.

 Participation in the Mentoring Program

 The Director of the Pediatrics Mentoring Program is Dr. Jyoti Panicker (913-588-6340, firstname.lastname@example.org).
 Please contact her at any time if you are interested in learning more or joining the mentoring program.

 List of Resources for Mentoring